AltaPay/plugin-wordpress/readme.txt

 = 3.5.8 =
 * Add support for WooCommerce Checkout Blocks.
-    ** Note: Apple Pay is not supported with WooCommerce Checkout Blocks in this release.
-We will include it in a future release.

 = 3.5.7 =
 * Minor bug fixes & improve error handling.